Azure/prometheus-collector/otelcollector/docs/MARINER.md

 ### Using the Shell in the Distroless Container
 `bash` is still copied over into our container to be able to run our `main.sh` bash script.
-However, there are some interface issues with `bash` and `vim` on the distroless container. `busybox` and its shell are more common on smaller container images like `alpine` and Mariner has support for a debug container that includes `busybox`.
+However, there are some interface issues with `bash` on the distroless container.
+Mariner has default support for using `busybox` as the shell for debugging.
 This however changes some of the commands when exec-ing into the container which I have noted below.
 Feel free to add more here if you find them.

   | Old Command | New Command |
   | --- | --- |
   | `kubectl exec -it <pod name> -- bash` | `kubectl exec -it <pod name> -- sh` |
   | `ps -aux` | `ps` |

+Note: You can still call `kubectl exec -it <pod name> -- bash`, there will just be a weird warning from `busybox` in the beginning.

 ## Adding or Upgrading a New Package